AlkamiCode/alkami-web-site-blog/_posts/2016-03-22-static-site-generators.markdown

 categories: Technical
 ---

+Let's talk about the differences between static and dynamic sites.

 # What's a dynamic site?

 A dynamic site runs a server side scripting language(PHP, Rails, Pearl) to dynamically create the page being requested by each user.
 The pages on your Wordpress-powered blog are built on the fly!
 Database queries are run to get the different pieces, such as the title, content, or links.
 These are then returned and processed by PHP for EACH request.
 Every time a user visits one of your pages fresh HTML, styled by CSS and made fancy-shmancy by JavaScript, is built and served to the user.